cloudyparts/ca-certs/README.md

 > ca-certs - creates a docker base image that contains only root ca-certificates.

+# ca-certs
-This is a docker base image built from `scratch` and adds root CA certificates.
+Docker base image built from `scratch` that contains only root CA certificates.

 ### Install